natsu-anon/STOWAWAY/README.md

 >
 > -Edward Snowden

 An End-to-End PGP encryption layer for Discord focused on making privacy easy & accesible via bots [(instructions included)](#create-a-bot).
 This means that the keys used to encrypt & decrypt messages are different.
 The keys to encrypt are *public*, the keys to decrypt are *private* and should __NEVER__ be shared.

-**NOTE ＳＴＯＷＡＷＡＹ v0.2.x & v0.3.x  currently only supports connecting to a _single server channel_ at a time, I will add support to navigate between multiple servers, channels, and direct messages SOON:tm:**

 ![spurdo](https://media.githubusercontent.com/media/natsu-anon/STOWAWAY/main/screenshots/spurdo.PNG)